VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

               "metadata" : {
                 "guiType": "dropdown",
                 "name": "Fridge",
-                "decription" : "How often do look into the fridge a day?"
+                "description" : "How often do look into the fridge a day?"
               },
               "options": [
                 {